Scientists say Hong Kong man got coronavirus a second time | Education

 Whether people who have had COVID-19 are immune to new infections and for how long are key questions that have implications for vaccine development and decisions about returning to work, school and social activities.
 Even if someone can be infected a second time, it's not known if they have some protection against serious illness, because the immune system generally remembers how to make antibodies against a virus it's seen before.

-“We've always known reinfection was a possibility and I think this is highly suggestive” that it occurred in this case, said Dr Jesse Goodman, a former US Food and Drug Administration chief scientist now at Georgetown University.
-“If there is a reinfection, it suggests the possibility there was residual immunity ... that helped protect the patient” from getting sick again, Goodman said.
-However, “if immunity wanes from natural infection, it could be a challenge for vaccines” and may mean booster shots are needed, he added.
+"We've always known reinfection was a possibility and I think this is highly suggestive" that it occurred in this case, said Dr Jesse Goodman, a former U.S. Food and Drug Administration chief scientist now at Georgetown University.

-Julie Fischer, a microbiologist at CRDF Global, a nonprofit health group in Arlington, Virginia, said the study gives convincing evidence that reinfection can happen.
-“The real question is what this means for severity of disease” if that occurs, and whether such people can infect others, she said.

-One expert saw the report as good news.
-Dr Paul Offit, a vaccine expert at Children's Hospital of Philadelphia, said it's encouraging the reported reinfection was without symptoms.
-“That's a win as far as I'm concerned” because it suggests a first infection may protect a person from moderate to severe disease the second time around, he said in an interview streamed by the Journal of the American Medical Association.